Yale Golf Course: History

-In October of 1895, Yale students began playing the no-longer-existing New Haven Golf Club in the Newhallville neighborhood of New Haven.
-That course expanded to 18 holes in 1899 and was home to the students and team until 1910 when the course was developed into housing.
-From there, Yale students joined the newly opened Race Brook Country Club in Orange, Connecticut.
-However, it was relatively far away and not convenient to campus.
-After witnessing much enthusiasm among the undergraduates, George Adee wrote a proposal to the Yale Athletic Association out of concern and frustration in 1922.
-By this time, Princeton already had a university golf course while Harvard had begun discussions for a golf course of their own.
-Adee's proposal revolved around asking Sarah Wey Tompkins, the window of Ray Tompkins, to purchase and donate a plot of land on which Yale could build a course of their own.
-Ray Tompkins was a former Yale football captain in 1882 and 1883.
-Tompkins had amassed a large wealth while serving as the president of the Chemung Canal Trust Company in New York.
-Upon his death in 1918, Tompkins left his wife Sarah an estate worth over a million dollars.
+In October 1895, Yale students began playing the at New Haven Golf Club in the city’s Newhallville neighborhood.
+That course expanded to 18 holes in 1899 and was home to the students and team until 1910, when the course was developed into housing.
+Some Yale students subsequently joined the new Race Brook Country Club in Orange, Connecticut, but it was relatively far away and not convenient to campus.

+In 1922, Yale Athletic Advisory Committee member George Adee, a noted athlete in the Class of 1895, advanced a proposal to the Yale Athletic Association.
+He described the current students’ enthusiasm for golf and frustration, and noted that Princeton University already had a university golf course while Harvard University had begun talking about building one of its own.
+Adee's proposed to ask Sarah Wey Tompkins, the window of Ray Tompkins, to purchase and donate a plot of land on which Yale could build a course of its own.
+Ray Tompkins was a Yale football captain in 1882 and 1883.
+Tompkins had become wealthy while serving as the president of the Chemung Canal Trust Company in New York.
+Upon his death in 1918, Tompkins left his Sarah more than $1 million.
 However, in his will existed a provision that upon the death of his wife the remainder of his wealth would be given to Yale "to furnish facilities for extending and developing the practice of athletic exercises on the part of students of the University."
-In 1923 following Adee's proposal, Yale approached Sarah Tompkins in hopes that she would purchase a plot of land known of the Greist Estate and donate it to the University.
+In 1923, following Adee's proposal, Yale approached Sarah Tompkins in hopes that she would purchase a plot of land known of the Greist Estate and donate it to the University.
 She accepted without hesitation and the 720 acre was purchased for $375,000.